Help us in the race against dementia

 “Prioritising good sleep habits is crucial”

-RAD’s research team also includes Dr Christy Hung at University College, London, who is exploring how genetic risk factors for Alzheimer’s disease disrupt the brain’s disposal system.
+Race Against Dementia’s research team also includes Dr Christy Hung at University College, London, who is exploring how genetic risk factors for Alzheimer’s disease disrupt the brain’s disposal system.
 Dr Hung explains:

 “Prioritising good sleep habits is crucial for maintaining optimal brain health and function.
 Chronic sleep deprivation has been shown to impair cognitive function, including memory, attention and decision-making, which may be related to the impaired disposal of waste products in the brain.”